daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 ## Expected Challenges

-- The court listing pages may have complex HTML structures
+- The event listing pages may have complex HTML structures
-- Court availability might be loaded dynamically with JavaScript
-- Filtering options might be complex or require multiple requests
-- Pagination handling might be required for clubs with many courts
-- Different clubs might have different court naming conventions
+- Events may have different formats or types
+- Date handling for recurring events
+- Filtering events by various criteria
+- Extracting detailed event information
+- Handling pagination for large event lists

 ## Success Criteria

-- The court discovery methods should work with the actual ClubExpress platform
+- The event discovery methods should work with the actual ClubExpress platform
-- All tests should pass, including the authentication test
+- All tests should pass, including the existing tests
-- The new court discovery test script should successfully verify the functionality
+- The new event discovery test script should successfully verify the functionality
 - The API should be well-documented
-- The module should be integrated into the main SDK export
 - The implementation should follow our HTTP-first approach
+- The event discovery functionality should handle errors gracefully

 ## Preparation

 Before the next session, we should:

-1. Explore the ClubExpress court booking pages manually to understand the flow
+1. Explore the ClubExpress event listing pages manually to understand the structure
 2. Take screenshots or save HTML of relevant pages for analysis
 3. Identify any club-specific customizations that might affect the implementation
-4. Review the authentication module to ensure we can leverage it effectively for court discovery
+4. Review the court discovery implementation for patterns we can reuse
-5. Run the authentication test to ensure we're starting with a solid foundation
+5. Run the existing tests to ensure we're starting with a solid foundation